Demers ambulances built on Ford F450 Chassis equipped with back up cameras, power load gurneys, and Lucas CPR devices.

 Why does the fire district need a bond measure?

 Since 2010, our tax revenues plummeted significantly due to the economic recession.
 Net assessed property values dropped by more than 22% without an increase in the tax levy high enough to offset the revenue loss.
 This resulted in lower taxes being collected and the elimination of any capital investing, which would normally be used to pay for capital equipment.
 During this period our employees’ salaries were frozen but our operating costs continued to rise.
 Now that we’re coming out of the recession, our revenue is increasing, but because of the levy cap, we’re unable to raise the funding needed to replace the apparatus we need to do our jobs.

-If voters approve a bond measure, we plan to hold two bond sales, the first will probably take place in 2019 and the second will probably take place a few years later.
+We plan to hold two bond sales, the first will probably take place in 2019 and the second will probably take place a few years later.
 Funds raised by bond sales must be spent within 36 months of the sale.
 We think that spreading the sales out over several years will allow us to manage multiple projects efficiently and effectively.
-All of these expenditures will take place under the oversight of our 5-member Board of Directors, elected by our residents.
+All of these expenditures will take place under the oversight of our 5-member Board of Directors, who have been elected by our residents.

 We need to replace aging ambulances, fire trucks, water tenders, and brush trucks.
 We also have two fire stations in dire need of renovating.
 Several of our apparatus are already beyond their expected life spans.
 A bond sale will allow us to purchase newer apparatus over the next several years, ensuring that we can continue to reliably respond to your emergency.